HQarroum/awesome-iot/README.md

 - [Raspberry Pi](https://www.raspberrypi.org/) - The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.
 - [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.
 It encompases development boards, hardware module add-ons, and the software that runs on them.
 - [UDOO](http://www.udoo.org) - UDOO is a single-board computer with an integrated Arduino 2 compatible microcontroller, designed for computer science education, the world of Makers and the Internet of Things.
+- [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) - Raspberry Pi Pico is a small,fast and versatile board that is equipped with the RP2040 microcontroller chip developed by the Raspberry Pi Foundation.
+It also comes with a 2.4GHz 802.11n wireless LAN variant, which makes it great for IoT.

 ### Software